zextras/tech-doc/source/_includes/_upgrade/intro-cb.rst

 upgrade procedure is usually a very quick activity, carried out by means of a few commands to be executed.

-In this release, only the :ref:`manual upgrade procedure
-<upgrade-manual>` is supported.
-The upgrade using Ansible can not be
-used.

-The *manual procedure* requires to login to each Node and issue commands there.
+The upgrade procedure requires to login to each Node and issue commands there.

 We can not provide any estimate on the time required by the upgrade,